Yasukuni Shrine: Enshrinement of war criminals

-The shrine authorities and the Ministry of Health and Welfare established a system in 1956 for the government to share information with the shrine regarding deceased war veterans.
-Most of Japan's war dead who were not already enshrined at Yasukuni were enshrined in this manner by April 1959.
+In 1956, the shrine authorities and the Ministry of Health and Welfare established a system for the government to share information with the shrine regarding deceased war veterans.
+By April 1959, most of Japan's war dead who were not already enshrined at Yasukuni were enshrined in this manner.
 War criminals prosecuted by the International Military Tribunal for the Far East were initially excluded from enshrinement after the war.
-Government authorities began considering their enshrinement, along with providing veterans' benefits to their survivors, following the signature of the Treaty of San Francisco in 1951, and in 1954 directed some local memorial shrines to accept the enshrinement of war criminals from their area.
+In 1951, government authorities began considering their enshrinement, along with providing veterans' benefits to their survivors, following the signature of the Treaty of San Francisco.
+In 1954, government directed some local memorial shrines to accept the enshrinement of war criminals from their area.

 No convicted war criminals were enshrined at Yasukuni until after the parole of the last remaining incarcerated war criminals in 1958.
-The Health and Welfare Ministry began forwarding information on Class B and Class C war criminals (those not involved in the planning, preparation, initiation, or waging of the war) to Yasukuni Shrine in 1959, and these individuals were gradually enshrined between 1959 and 1967, often without permission from surviving family members.
+In 1959, the Health and Welfare Ministry began forwarding information on Class B and Class C war criminals (those not involved in the planning, preparation, initiation, or waging of the war) to Yasukuni Shrine.
+These individuals were gradually enshrined between 1959 and 1967, often without permission from surviving family members.

-Information on the fourteen most prominent Class A war criminals, which included the prime ministers and top generals from the war era, was forwarded to the shrine in 1966, and the shrine passed a resolution to enshrine these individuals in 1970.
+In 1966, information on fourteen men who had been charged with Class A war crimes was forwarded to the shrine.
+Eleven were convicted on these charges, one was convicted of Class B war crimes, and two died before completing trial.
+This group included the prime ministers and top generals from the war era.
+In 1970, the shrine passed a resolution to enshrine these individuals.
 The timing for their enshrinement was left to the discretion of head priest Fujimaro Tsukuba, who delayed the enshrinement through his death in March 1978.

-His successor Nagayoshi Matsudaira, who rejected the Tokyo war crimes tribunal's verdicts, enshrined the Class A war criminals in a secret ceremony in 1978.
-Emperor Shōwa, who visited the shrine as recently as 1975, was privately displeased with the action, and subsequently refused to visit the shrine.
-The details of the enshrinement of war criminals eventually became public in 1979, but there was minimal controversy about the issue for several years.
+In 1978, his successor Nagayoshi Matsudaira, who rejected the Tokyo war crimes tribunal's verdicts, enshrined these fourteen convicted or alleged war criminals in a secret ceremony.
+Records indicate that after the enshrinement of convicted war criminals in 1978, no Japanese emperor has visited the shrine.
+In 1979, the details of the enshrinement of war criminals became public, but there was minimal controversy about the issue for several years.
 No Emperor of Japan has visited Yasukuni since 1975.

-The head-priest Junna Nakata at Honzen-ji Temple (of the Shingon sect Daigo-ha) requested the pontiff Pope Paul VI to say a Mass for the repose of the souls of all people in the Yasukuni, which would include the 1,618 men condemned as Class A, B and C war criminals, and he promised to do so.
+The head-priest Junna Nakata at Honzen-ji Temple (of the Shingon sect Daigo-ha) requested the pontiff Pope Paul VI to say a Mass for the repose of the souls of all people in Yasukuni, which would include the 1,618 men condemned as Class A, B and C war criminals, and he promised to do so.
 In 1980, Pope John Paul II complied, and a Mass was held in St. Peter's Basilica for all the fallen civilians and fallen dead worshiped in the shrine.